blockwatch-cc/tzgo/README.md

 TzGo is the officially supported Tezos Go client library by [Blockwatch](https://blockwatch.cc).
 This SDK is free to use in commercial and non-commercial projects with a permissive license.
 Blockwatch is committed to keeping interfaces stable, providing long-term support, and updating TzGo on a regular basis to stay compliant with the most recent Tezos network protocol.

-Our main focus is on **correctness**, **stability**, and **compliance** with the Tezos protocol.
+Our main focus is on **correctness**, **stability**, and **compliance** with the Tezos mainnet network.
 TzGo supports binary and JSON encodings for all Tezos types including the Micheline smart contract data and all transaction formats so it's perfectly suited for high-performance applications that read and write to the Tezos blockchain.

 Current Tezos protocol support in TzGo

+- Nairobi v017
 - Mumbai v016
 - Lima v015
 - Kathmandu v014